baidu/san-website/source/_posts/en/tutorial/for.md

 - tutorial
 ---

-Rendering a list by looping is a common scenario.
+It is a common scenario to render a list via loop.
 We can render a list by applying the **s-for** directive on the element.

 Syntax